 “For this reason I remind you to rekindle the gift of God that is within you through the laying on of my hands” (2 Timothy 1:6, New Revised Standard Version).

 Unfortunately, fundamentalist Christians have twisted this same passage to imply that God whispered into the ear of the Biblical writers, as if they were taking dictation.
-In other words, the Bible floated down from Heaven tethered to a golden parachute.
+In other words, the Bible seemingly floated down from Heaven tethered to a golden parachute.
 Such is truly unfortunate knowing that Paul also seemingly coined other words found within his various vice lists (e.g. 1 Corinthians 6:9; 1 Timothy 1:10).
-So too, these English translations are possibly inaccurate (or without modern context), likely fueling the marginalization of entire people groups without merit.
+So too, these English translations are likely inaccurate (or without modern context), as translated today, thus fueling the marginalization of entire people groups without merit.

 Rather, is it within the realm of possibility that Paul was merely reflecting upon the Eden myth where the LORD God had breathed into the nostrils of humanity (Genesis 2:7).
 To the point, the Latin Vulgate translated Paul’s Greek usage of ἀναζωπυρεῖν as (underlining mine);